newfound8ion/developer/docs/core-concepts/WATT.md

 ## Introduction

-Identity representation has always posed a challenge.
+Privacy-preserving native identity representation has always posed a challenge.
 The **WATT Identity Proxy** is a non-transferable token balance that can be queried as a representation of a wallet's Proof-of-Creativity: tying the essence of creative energy to a universally queryable endpoint.

 ## Decoding the WATT Identity Proxy